rgehrsitz/Pulsar/Examples/README.md

   --output=MyBeacon
 ```

-This will generate a complete Beacon application in the `MyBeacon` directory.
+This will generate a complete, standalone Beacon application in the `MyBeacon` directory.
+The generated code is fully AOT-compatible and can be deployed in environments without JIT compilation.

 ### 4. Build and Run the Generated Application